kacper005/flight-booking/README.md

 ## How to run the project

+This version of the application is specifically designed to be run on the server with Nginx.

 ### Docker

-* First time running this project, run `docker compose up` in the `flight-booking` directory (root directory).
-* If the docker image is already built, run `docker compose start` to start the container and `docker compose stop` to stop the container.
+Run the command `sudo docker compose run --rm frontend-builder`.
+This will build the application and move the build files to the `nginx` folder.
+The Nginx server will then serve the application.

 ### Local